MichaelCurrin/learn-to-code/Scripting languages/JavaScript/frameworks.md

 Used to develop a dynamic user interface so the DOM is built on the client side - a Single-Page Application (SPA).
 This scales well for high volume traffic.

+It is the very popular (5th most starred JS library on Github) and used on major sites Facebook, Netflix, and Khan Academy.

-Instagram is an example of a React site.
-You can find something like this on their HTML source.
+On the Instagram site, you will find something like this on their HTML source:

 ```html
 <div id="react-root">
 </div>
 ```

-If you disable JavaScript and reload the page, you will only see the Instagram logo display as everything else is rendered by JavaScript.
+If you disable JavaScript and reload the page, you will only see the Instagram logo display, since everything else is rendered by JavaScript.

 ### Links